ChrstphrHll/npc_gen/students/Lea Nuvian.md

 year: 1
 guild: Alderden
 partyID: 56
+tags:
+- Triton
+- Rouge
+- Protection
+- 1st
+- Alderden
 ---
 # Lea Nuvian
 ---
 ### Description
 - 1st year Triton Rouge in Alderden
-- straight dark red hair that's hanging down to their legs, Pale Brown eyes, and Pale Blue skin
+- straight dark red hair that's hanging down to their legs, Blue eyes, and Pale Blue skin
 - Is Ascetic and Disputatious, and has Cruelty as their ideal

 ### Organizations